DevExpress/devextreme-documentation/concepts/60 Themes and Styles/05 Predefined Themes/00 Predefined Themes.md

-DevExtreme provides Generic, Generic Compact, and Material Design themes.
+DevExtreme provides Generic, Generic Compact, Material Design, and Fluent (all trademarks or registered trademarks are property of their respective owners) themes.
 These themes are available in the following colors:

 ## Generic Themes